Product Information Workflow: How to Streamline for E-commerce

 1. Data silos

-This fragmentation creates a disjointed workflow where information is inaccessible or synchronized.
+This fragmentation creates a disjointed data workflow where information is inaccessible or synchronized.
 For instance, when a customer orders the Thunderbolt Hammer Drill on the e-commerce site, the inventory in NetSuite might only reflect the sale after a while, leading to overselling and customer dissatisfaction.
-Similarly, the marketing team might struggle to find the latest product images or specifications, causing campaign delays and potentially missing out on sales opportunities.
+Similarly, the marketing team might struggle to find the latest images or specifications, causing campaign delays and potentially missing out on sales opportunities.

 2. Manual processes